hussein-albreihi/JsGame/README.md

 #Things we could add

 1. Difficulties
-Easy - Easy word
+	1. Easy - Easy word
-Medium - Normal game mode
+	2. Medium - Normal game mode
-Fun - Add some cool effects like: shaking,
+	3. Fun - Add some cool effects like: shaking,
-Hardcore - Flip the word.
+	4. Hardcore - Flip the word.

-2. Add avatars to the player.
+2. Add avatars to the players.

+3. Make the game work

-3. Something more?
+4. Something else?